Diocese of El Paso: 1914 to 1924

 On 3 March 1914, Pope Pius X established the Diocese of El Paso, with territory taken from the Dioceses of Dallas, San Antonio and Tucson.
 The new diocese contained counties in both southern New Mexico and West Texas.
-The pope named Jesuit John J. Brown as first bishop of El Paso in January 1915, but poor health forced him to resign in June of that year.
-In 1915, the pope named Reverend Anthony Schuler as Brown's replacement.
+The pope named the Jesuit John J. Brown as first bishop of El Paso in January 1915, but poor health forced him to resign in June of that year.
+In 1915, the pope named the Jesuit Anthony Schuler as Brown's replacement.

 At the beginning of Schuler's tenure in 1915, the diocese had 31 priests, 22 parishes, 58 missions, nine parochial schools, and three academies to serve 64,440 Catholics.
 Schuler oversaw the construction of St. Patrick's Cathedral in El Paso.
 To raise funds, the diocese announced that the first group to raise $10,000 would get to name the new cathedral.
-The winner was a group of Irish-Catholic women, who chose St. Patrick.
+The winner was a group of Irish-Catholic women who chose "St. Patrick".
 At the time, El Paso was a major center of the mining industry in the region, with many of the miners being Irish Catholics.

 During the Mexican Revolution of 1910 to 1920, Schuler provided refuge in El Paso for many clergy, members of religious orders and seminarians fleeing persecution in Mexico.
 One such refugee was the Mexican seminarian Peter of Jesus Maldonado, who Schuler ordained a priest in 1918.
 Maldonado returned to Mexico to serve in ministry; he was murdered in Santa Isabel, Mexico, in 1937.